Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Recurrent Neural Networks
 In some scenarios, agents must learn to remember the past in order to take the best decision.
 When an agent only has partial observability of the environment, keeping track of past observations can help the agent learn.
-We propose an implementation of LSTM in both the PPO and the Behavioral Cloning trainers that enable the agent to store memories to be used in future steps.
+We provide an implementation of LSTM in both the PPO and the Behavioral Cloning trainers that enable the agent to store memories to be used in future steps.